Carbon tracking usually fails long before the reporting stage. It fails in the data trail.

 Not reliably without structured source data, clear assumptions, and human review.
 AI is best used to improve data quality, classification, and workflow speed.

-What is the best first use case in supply chains?
+What is a practical first use case in supply chains?

 Start with one narrow process such as transport records, warehouse activity, or supplier submissions where data is already hard to reconcile by hand.